VA San Diego Healthcare System

 An advance directive is a legal form that helps your doctors and family members understand your wishes about medical and mental health care.
 It can help them decide about treatments if you are too ill to decide for yourself.
 For example, if you are unconscious or too weak to talk.
 There are two types of advance directives: durable power of attorney for health care and living will.
 The VA form contains both.

-This form lets you name the person you trust to make health care decisions for you if you can't make them yourself-your "health care agent."
+This form lets you name the person you trust to make health care decisions for you if you can't make them yourself.
+This person is called your "health care agent."
 He or she will have the legal right to make health care decisions for you.
 You can choose any adult to be your agent.
-It's best to choose someone you trust, who knows you well and who knows your values.
-You should make sure the person is willing to serve as your agent.
-If you don't choose an agent, your doctor will choose someone to make decisions for you in the following order: legal guardian (if you have one), spouse, adult child, parent, sibling, grandparent, grandchild, or a close friend.
-Your health care team, or a court, will make decisions for you in accordance with VA policy if none of the above is available.
+It's best to choose someone you trust and who knows you well.
+You should talk to that person to make sure they are willing to be your health care agent.

 Most of the time, yes.
-Your spokesperson must try to respect your wishes.
-But it can be hard to imagine future health and say just what treatment you would want at that time, so sometimes your agent may have to interpret your wishes.
-In a VA advance directive, you can say if you want your wishes followed.
-You can tell your health care agent to do just what your living will says, or if they may make the decision they think is best for you at that time, even if it isn't what you said you would want.
+Your spokesperson must try to respect your wishes if they are known.
+But it can be hard to imagine the future and say just what treatment you would want at that time.
+So sometimes your spokesperson may have to interpret your wishes.
+In a VA advance directive, you can say how strictly you want your wishes followed.
+You can tell your health care agent to do just what your living will says, or you can tell them to make the decision they think is best for you even if it isn't what the living will says.

 Yes, it's a good idea to have one.
 An advance directive helps protect your right to make your own choices.
 It helps make sure people respect your values and wishes if you can't speak for yourself.
 Your advance directive is used only when you aren't able to make decisions yourself.

 Fill out VA Form 10-0137, "VA Advance Directive: Durable Power of Attorney and Living Will."
 Or use any valid state advance directive form.
 You can also fill out more than one form.
 But if you do this, you should make sure they don't conflict with each other.
 Your health care provider or legal advisor can help determine which form is best for you.
 You can fill out the form on your own or get help from a health care professional at your local VA health care facility.
-This might be a social worker or your primary care doctor, or your mental health professional.
+This might be a social worker, your primary care doctor, or your mental health professional.
 You could also talk to your spiritual advisor or attorney.
-Your VA health care team can make your advance directive part of your medical record.